Microsoft Exchange Server 2010: A Business-friendly Messaging Solution

 Progent's seasoned engineering team specializes in delivering remote consulting and technical support in order to provide enterprise-class network IT services at a price small businesses can afford.
 Remote support eliminates travel costs and improves business productivity by resolving problems quickly.
 Progent has been perfecting online support techniques for more than a decade and has delivered successful results to businesses in every state in the U.S. (Check out Progent's nationwide customer testimonials.)

-Progent's Microsoft Gold certified consultants offer a wide selection of Exchange integration skills.
-Services available from Progent to help you migrate to Exchange 2010 include:
+Progent's Microsoft Gold certified consultants offer a wide selection of Exchange integration and troubleshooting skills.
+Services available from Progent to help you maintain Exchange 2010 include:

 New Exchange 2010 Architecture Increases System Uptime and Lowers Costs